freeCodeCamp/i18n-curriculum/curriculum/challenges/swahili/blocks/learn-conversation-starters-in-the-break-room/657ce0bbf16c312c8dcc8dff.md

 ### --feedback--

-With the verb `to be`, `usually` comes after it.
-The correct sentence is `We are usually happy to help out with new projects.`
+Kwa kitenzi `to be`, `usually` huja baada yake.
+Sentensi sahihi ni `We are usually happy to help out with new projects.`

 ## --video-solution--